loievskyi/task_helpers/README.md

 - bulk_get_tasks - pops many tasks from the queue and returns them.
 - wait_for_task - Waits for a task to appear, pops it from the queue, and returns it.
 - return_task_result - returns the result of the processing of the task to the client side.
-- bulk_return_task_results - returns the results of processing multiple tasks to the client side.
+- bulk_return_tasks_results - returns the results of processing multiple tasks to the client side.

 ### ClientWorkerTaskCourier & AsyncClientWorkerTaskCourier:
 - all of the above